 SRS-23 System displays the registration form.

-SRS-24 System will notify ‘Wrong format!’
-If driver inputs the wrong format.
+SRS-24 System will notify ‘Wrong format!’ if the driver inputs the wrong format.

-SRS-25 System will notify, ‘This username already exists.’If driver inputs an existing username.
+SRS-25 System will notify, ‘This username already exists.’ if the driver inputs an existing username.

-SRS-26 System will notify, ‘This license ID already exists.’If the driver inputs an existing license ID.
+SRS-26 System will notify, ‘This license ID already exists.’ if the driver inputs an existing license ID.

 SRS-27 System creates the new user in the database and displays the “registration successful” message.